Marcos-SCO/laravel/README.md

-# laravel
-Repositório para projetos despretensiosos com o Framework Laravel
+# Building RESTful Apis in Laravel with Zuzana Kunckova